Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 Only for established businesses, and harder to use for smaller businesses
 - Small company can only focus on horizon 1

-Challenge of balancing resources, how much should be on first horion or
+Challenge of balancing resources, how much should be spent on second horizon

+Each horizons need managing in t